altncsab/altncsab/SqlScriptRunner/UsersGuide/UsersGuide.md

 This setting determines if the application should start a transaction when it starts to deploy the configured script sections.

 Default value: checked

+### Checkbox "Skip if object exists"

+This option allows to continue the script execution if the database is sending back error message:

+*There is already an object named '...' in the database.*

+OR

+*The type '...' already exists, or you do not have permission to create it.*

+The identified object must be under the same name as the object named in the error message.

+The skipped script will be marked as gray in Script Execution monitor and the skipping action is logged after the error message.

 ### Button "Start"